Middlebury Shield

 As required by the 2020 Title IX regulations, in investigations conducted under this Procedure, the following provisions will apply:

-If, in the course of an investigation, Middlebury decides to investigate allegations about any party that are not included in the notice described above, it will provide notice of the additional allegations to the parties whose identities are known.
+If, in the course of an investigation, Middlebury decides to investigate allegations about any party that are not included in the notice described above, it will provide notice of the additional allegations to the parties whose identities are known; Notice letters may be amended as appropriate during the course of the investigation, with parties being apprised of such by CRTIX when that occurs.

-Middlebury may consolidate formal complaints of Title IX Sexual Harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of such Title IX Sexual Harassment arise out of the same facts or circumstances.
-Where a grievance process involves more than one complainant or more than one respondent, references in this section to the singular “party,” “complainant,” or “respondent” include the plural, as applicable.
+Middlebury may consolidate formal complaints of Title IX Sexual Harassment against more than one Respondent, or by more than one Reporting Individual against one or more Respondents, or by one party against the other party, where the allegations of such Title IX Sexual Harassment arise out of the same facts or circumstances.
+Where a grievance process involves more than one Reporting Individual or more than one Respondent, references in this section to the singular “party,” “Reporting Individual,” or “Respondent” include the plural, as applicable.

 B. Conduct of the Investigation

-- The CRTIX Coordinator will appoint an investigator.
-In selecting the investigator for a particular matter, the CRTIX Coordinator will take care to select an individual who does not have a conflict of interest or bias against complainants or respondents generally or an individual complainant or respondent.
+1. The CRTIX Coordinator will appoint an investigator, either a Middlebury employee or an external investigator, who serves as a neutral, impartial factfinder.
+External investigators are supervised by a Middlebury HRO, including tracking the investigation for timely progress, communicating with parties about the progress, assisting with the creation and maintenance of investigative records, and assisting the external investigator as necessary.
+Other Middlebury officials may at times be called upon to assist with an investigation, depending on the circumstances.
+In selecting the investigator for a particular matter, the CRTIX Coordinator will take care to select an individual who does not have a conflict of interest or bias against Reporting Individuals or Respondents generally or an individual Reporting Individual or Respondent.
 The CRTIX Coordinator will notify the parties of the identity of the investigator and parties may, within three calendar days of such notice, object to the appointment of the investigator by providing a written statement (which may be transmitted electronically) as to why the party believes that the investigator has a conflict of interest or bias.
 The CRTIX Coordinator will make decisions regarding such objections and the appointment of an alternate investigator, as necessary.
+The CRTIX Coordinator’s decision about whether there is a conflict is final.

-- The complainant and respondent will be asked to identify, preserve and submit all evidence pertaining to the matter under investigation, and to identify witnesses they believe may have relevant testimony to share.
+3. The Reporting Individual and Respondent will be asked to identify, preserve and submit all evidence pertaining to the matter under investigation, and to identify witnesses they believe may have relevant testimony to share.
 The investigator is not required to consider particular evidence submitted or interview any particular witness, even if identified by one of the parties.

 C. Preliminary Report

-- After the complainant and the respondent have had the opportunity to make their own statement and to identify witnesses and other potential information, and the investigator has completed witness interviews and the gathering of evidence, the investigator will prepare a preliminary report.
+1. After the Reporting Individual and the Respondent have had the opportunity to make their own statement and to identify witnesses and other potential information, and the investigator has completed witness interviews and the gathering of evidence, the investigator will prepare a preliminary report.

-- Middlebury will send to each party and the party’s advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy.
+4. Middlebury will make available to each party and the party’s advisor, if any, the evidence subject to inspection and review.

-- Parties and advisors are not permitted to download, print or copy such evidence subject to inspection and review, and are not permitted to re-disclose such evidence without Middlebury’s permission.
-Parties and advisors will be required to sign an acknowledgment form indicating that they understand these prohibitions.
+5. Parties and advisors are not permitted to download, print or copy such evidence subject to inspection and review, and are not permitted to re-disclose such evidence without Middlebury’s permission.
+Parties and advisors may be required to sign an acknowledgment form indicating that they understand these prohibitions.
 Violations of these prohibitions may subject parties to Middlebury discipline under applicable conduct codes.

-- The complainant and the respondent will have an opportunity to review the preliminary report within the same time period and provide written responses to the report.
-The complainant and the respondent must submit any comments, feedback, additional documents, evidence, suggested questions for individuals interviewed, requests for additional investigation, names of additional witnesses, or any other information they deem relevant to the investigator, including additional documents or other evidence, within 10 calendar days after the preliminary report is sent to them for review.
+6. The Reporting Individual and the Respondent will have an opportunity to review the preliminary report within the same time period and provide written responses to the report.
+The Reporting Individual and the Respondent must submit any comments, feedback, additional documents, evidence, suggested questions for individuals interviewed, requests for additional investigation, names of additional witnesses, or any other information they deem relevant to the investigator, including additional documents or other evidence, within 10 calendar days after the preliminary report is sent to them for review.
 The parties' written responses will be considered by the investigator prior to completion of the final investigative report, and some or all of the responses may be attached or otherwise incorporated into the final investigative report.

-- In the event that new, relevant information is provided or identified at this stage, the information will be incorporated into the preliminary report as deemed appropriate by the investigator, and the complainant and the respondent will be provided a second opportunity to review and provide a written response regarding the new information, which the investigator will consider prior to completion of the final investigation report.
+8. In the event that new, relevant information is provided or identified at this stage, the information will be incorporated into the preliminary report as deemed appropriate by the investigator, and the Reporting Individual and the Respondent will be provided a second opportunity to review and provide a written response regarding the new information, which the investigator will consider prior to completion of the final investigation report.
 Identification of new and relevant information after the parties’ review of the preliminary report is likely to extend the time frame of the investigation.

 D. Final Investigative Report

-- After considering any written response submitted by either party, or after the 10 calendar day comment period has lapsed without receiving a written response or responses, the investigator will address any relevant issues identified by the complainant and/or the respondent, and as appropriate, pursue any additional investigative steps as needed.
+1. After considering any written response submitted by either party, or after the 10-calendar day comment period has lapsed without receiving a written response or responses, the investigator will address any relevant issues identified by the Reporting Individual and/or the Respondent, and as appropriate, pursue any additional investigative steps as needed.
 The final investigative report will be reviewed for completeness by the CRTIX Coordinator or one HRO (not the hearing officer) before it is issued.

-- The final investigative report will include the investigator’s recommendation as to whether the respondent should be found responsible for violating the policy provisions at issue;
+3. The final investigative report includes factual findings and analysis of the relevant evidence, as well as the investigator’s recommendation, based on a preponderance of the evidence standard, as to whether the Respondent should be found responsible for violating the policy provisions at issue;

-- At least 10 days prior to the hearing referenced below, Middlebury will send to each party and the party’s advisor, if any, the final investigative report and exhibits in an electronic format or a hard copy, for their review and written response; and
+4. At least 10 days prior to the hearing referenced below, Middlebury will make available to each party and the party’s advisor, if any, the final investigative report and exhibits for their review and written response; and

 V. Hearings and Determinations of Responsibility